nextcloud/news/docs/api/api-v2.md

 * For each feed and user id, run the update
 * Clean up after the update

-The reference [implementation in Python](https://github.com/owncloud/news-updater) should give you a good idea how to design your own updater.
+The reference [implementation in Python](https://github.com/nextcloud/news-updater) should give you a good idea how to design your own updater.

 If the REST API is used, Authorization is required via Basic Auth and the user needs to be in the admin group.
-If the ownCloud console API is used, no authorization is required.
+If the Nextcloud console API is used, no authorization is required.

 ### Clean Up Before Update
 This is used to clean up the database.
 It deletes folders and feeds that are marked for deletion.

 **Console API**:

-    php -f /path/to/owncloud/occ news:updater:before-update
+    php -f /path/to/nextcloud/occ news:updater:before-update

 **REST API**: